SethRobertson/GitFixUm/0fixup.md

 <a name="change_last" />
-## Do you want to remove the last commit, change the commit message, or change the contents?
+## Do you want to remove or change the commit message/contents of the last commit?

 * [I want to remove the last commit](#remove_last)
 * [I want to update the message/contents of the last commit](#update_last)